*Colorism is written about on this date in c 1500. Colorism is discrimination based on skin color, also known as shadeism.

 It is prejudice and/or discrimination against people of similar ethnicity or race.
 It is not the same as racism.
 It results in people being treated differently based on the social implications that come with the cultural meanings that are attached to skin color.

 Racism is understood to be discrimination committed against people of different ethnicity.
 On the other hand, colorism highlights biases that proliferate between persons who are members of different ethnic groups and between persons who are members of the same ethnic group.
-It is believed that someone with a lighter complexion is considered more beautiful or valuable than someone with dark skin.
+Someone with a lighter complexion is believed to be more beautiful or valuable than someone with dark skin.

 Research has found extensive evidence of discrimination based on skin color in criminal justice, business, the economy, housing, health care, media, and politics in the United States and Europe.
 Lighter skin tones are considered preferable in many countries in Africa, Asia, and South America.
 The World Health Organization (WHO) warns that mercury salts, which inhibit the production of melanin, the chemical hydroquinone, their inclusion in many skin-lightening products, and frequent manufacturer and supplier evasion of regulations surrounding these harmful ingredients, make the use of such products an acute public health risk.
 Clobetasol propionate is another ingredient of concern.